Cleancodefactory/BindKraft/Documentation/OOPHelpers.md

 ```
 Regardless of which arguments are used which are left out, this method defines two members in your class.
 Following the example above they will be: `get_size()` and `set_size(v)`.
 One can choose to override any one of them or both (which makes the statement completely pointless).
 Overriding is usually done in inheriting classes or temporarily for debugging.

 It is quite normal during the development process to start with a property implemented this way and later identify the need to implement it explicitly by removing the ImplementProperty and defining explicitly the get_xxxx and set_xxxx methods.
 Still the majority of the properties a class needs, especially visual components, are usually simple holders of bindable parameters and ImplementProperty is good enough way to save some coding.
-By using the callback custom logic can be added without the need to reimplement everything explicitly.
+By using the callback custom logic can be added without the need to re-implement everything explicitly.
 The callback cannot stop the assignment operation and should not bypass it by setting a different value to the backing field.
 This is not conventional and will not be expected by other developers.

 ### ImplementActiveProperty

 ```Javascript

 MyClass.ImplementActiveProperty(pname, Initialize, pstore, force,changeCallback);
 MyClass.ImplementActiveProperty(pname, Initialize, pstore, pstore, force, changeCallback);

 ```

 For the most part ImplementActiveProperty acts just like ImplementProperty, but it also defines an event (EventDispatcher) named `xxxx_changed` where xxxx is the `pname` (the property name).
 This event is fired each time the property changes or every time it is set (if `force` is specified as true like).